 Signs Your Dog Needs Glucosamine

-- Lethargy and increased sleep
+- Increased sleep

-- Disinterest in walks and exercise
+- Disinterest in going on walks

 - Slow or reluctant to stand

-- Abnormal gait
+- Abnormal movements

 - Visible joint deformities or swollen joints